celebrity

 December 9: Jay-Z accused of rape in refiling of civil lawsuit.

-Jay-Z (Shawn Carter) has been accused in a civil lawsuit of raping a 13-year-old girl in 2000 with Sean "Diddy" Combs.
+Jay-Z (Shawn Carter) was accused in a civil lawsuit of raping a 13-year-old girl in 2000 with Sean "Diddy" Combs.
 The accusation came to light in the refiling of the suit, which was first filed in October.

 However, the plaintiff has since voluntarily dismissed the case.